DanielSOhara27/DataBootcamp-ETL-MiniProject/README.md

 ````
 The objective is to find a correlation, if any, between patrol zones
 and the crimes committed in the same area limited to the 2018 year.
 We will use the databases provided by the goberment.
+The coordinates
+were created using the [Wiki - WGS84 Standard](https://es.wikipedia.org/wiki/WGS84)

 ````